APiTJLillo/adaptive-cards-generator/README.md

 The component hides the designer's default toolbar and bottom toolbox (including the JSON editor) to provide a streamlined editing surface.

+### Icon fonts

+The designer relies on the Fluent and Codicon icon fonts.
+These fonts are bundled with the component and injected into the document head the first time the designer is initialized so the toolbar and Monaco editor icons display correctly within the shadow DOM.

 Run `npx eslint .` to check for style issues.
 The project uses the flat config in `eslint.config.js`.